timboGithubMan/bHLH-RNA-Seq/README.md

 -------------------------------------------------------------------------

-First, Salmon was used to calculate count data from RNA seq fastQ files.
+First, Salmon was used to calculate count data from RNA seq fastQ files using the nf-core/rnaseq pipeline on Linux.
 This unnormalized count data was then imported to R.

 Then, DESeqDataSetFromMatrix files were created specifying countData, colData, and design type